helena-78/Java/README.md

-# MyWorks
+# Java
-This repository is a home for all of my work :)
+I took a course of Java Fundamentals at SoftServe Academy and as a result, the fianl project was created.